tcoupland/PingPong/README.md

 ## Usage

- * Download a start Redis
+ * Download and start Redis
- * In one terminal start a subscriber lein run sub chan
+ * In one terminal start a subscriber

+     lein run sub chan

    This will hang waiting for messages to print.
- * In a second terminal publish some messages lein run pub chan hello
+ * In a second terminal publish some messages

+     lein run pub chan hello

 You should see you messages appear in the first term.